randomRedMage/random_red_mage_py_solitaire/tests/unit_tests/README.md

 - Verbose output: `pytest -q` or `pytest -vv`

 Notes
-- The app‑flow test parametrizes across all supported games.
-It prefers the new per‑game options modules under `solitaire.scenes.game_options` and will still work for modes not yet refactored.
+- The app‑flow test parametrizes across all supported games using the controller registry in `solitaire.scenes.menu_options`.
-- If you add a new game or move an OptionsScene, update the mode entry in `tests/unit_tests/test_app_flow.py` if needed (usually just the `options_module` value).
+- If you add a new game or adjust controller behaviour, update the mode entry in `tests/unit_tests/test_app_flow.py` accordingly.